percebus/azure-secure-networking-for-devs/docs/tutorial/03/hub/st.md

 - `{region}`: The region of your spoke VNet (i.e. `westus2`)
 - `{id}`: The unique identifier of the spoke VNet (i.e. `1`)

-> [!INFO]
+> [!TIP]
-> You can create "Private Endpoint" and "Network interface" in the same step as the "Storage Account" creation, but you won't have much control over naming.
+> You can create "Private Endpoint" and "Network interface" in the same step as the "Storage Account" creation, but you **won't have much control over naming**.
 So We would recommend you start by creating the "Private endpoint".

 ### Private Endpoint